Dobby233Liu/pvpin_js_rt/README.md

 This project uses GPL V2 open source protocol for production, please follow this agreement in the relevant operations!

-if it is for commercial use, please declare copyright at the relevant location!
+If it is for commercial use, please declear copyright at the relevant location!

 Copyright 2017 PVPIN.com

-thanks again for your reading!
+Thanks again for your reading!